TYPO3-Solr/solr-ddev-site/README.md

 ## Prerequisites

-* Install docker (Version should be higher then 17.05)
+* Install docker (Version should be higher than 17.05)
 * Install ddev (Version should be equal or higher then 1.5.1)

 ## Quickstart